 Send the video and/or rulebook to the players

 This can work well for people already well acquainted with games.
 Just watching a video can prime people and provide a baseline understanding for you to build on when you teach it.
 If the players will do a bit a prep themselves it will cut down on the time needed to teach at

 Know your audience

 The goal of introducing a game to people is for them to have a good time.
-If you have a game that you really want to play but isn’t right for the people you will be playing with, don’t force it on them.
+If you have a game that you really want to play but isn’t right for the people you will be playing with or the situation you are in, don’t force it.
 Also, knowing your audience will inform how you go about teaching the game.
 You may be playing with seasoned players who already have a frame of reference for the concepts in the game.
 Or it may be with people newer to games who need a bit more.
 Try as best you can to mold your teaching to the players at the table.
 And always err on the side of the newer players.